 Ken Hughes was elected as a Member of the Legislative Assembly of Alberta for the constituency of Calgary-West on April 23, 2012.
-On December 13, 2013 Mr. Hughes was named Minister of Municipal Affairs.
-He previously served as Minister of Energy.
+Shortly after, Mr. Hughes was appointed to cabinet where he served as Minister of Municipal Affairs and as Minister of Energy.

 Mr. Hughes holds an undergraduate degree in agriculture from the University of Alberta.
 He also has a master's in public administration from the John F. Kennedy School of Government at Harvard University (1981-1983) with a focus on public and corporate finance.

 Mr. Hughes is an entrepreneur and the founder of the insurance brokerage firm Alpine Insurance & Financial, Inc., with offices across Alberta.
 As a successful businessman Mr. Hughes is keenly aware of how the ebb and flow of the economy affects Alberta families.
 Mr. Hughes is a certified director (ICD.D) and has worked in several business sectors, including property and casualty insurance, energy and energy services and information technology.

 Mr. Hughes has a distinguished public service career, which includes serving as the founding chair of Alberta Health Services (2008-2011), chair of the former Headwaters Health Authority (1994-1995) and federal Member of Parliament for the rural riding of Macleod (1988-1993), including appointment as Parliamentary Assistant to the Deputy Prime Minister.
 Earlier in his career he gained significant experience working at provincial, national and international levels while serving in the positions of senior adviser to the Minister of Foreign Affairs and executive assistant to the Alberta Minister of Education.